A. GENERAL POLICY

 D. Research with Companies in Which Employees Have Interests

 (1) Institutional facilities, equipment and other resources may be used for research benefiting a company in which a CSU employee has an interest only pursuant to a sponsored research agreement, facilities use agreement or other appropriate contractual arrangement in accordance with institutional policies.
 This includes, where required by the nature of the research, review and approval of Cleveland State’s Institutional Review Board and the University Animal Care and Use Committee.

-(a) the proposed project is reviewed and approved by the Vice Provost for Research;
+(a) the proposed project is reviewed and approved by the Vice President for Research;

 (b) a formal resolution of the Board of Directors or equivalent governing body of the company is passed including acknowledgement that the Board is aware of the conflict of interest represented by the company’s funding of the project;

-(c) a duly authorized company representative (other than a CSU employee) and the Vice Provost for Research sign a sponsored program agreement; and
+(c) a duly authorized company representative (other than a CSU employee) and the Vice President for Research sign a sponsored program agreement; and

 (d) the research project has obtained all necessary approvals from Cleveland State’s Institutional Review Board and/or the University Animal Care and Use Committee if the research involves the use of human subjects or animal experimentation.

 (3) Graduate and undergraduate students may use institutional facilities, equipment and other resources to perform research benefiting a company in which an employee has an interest only pursuant to a sponsored research agreement.
 At all times, research assignments for students must be selected solely on the basis of the students' interests and academic development.